piqueserver/aosprotocol/protocol075.md

 ## Change Weapon
 #### Client-->Server-->Protocol-->Kill Action & Create Player

 Sent by the client when the player changes weapon.
-It SHOULD NOT sent to clients, but pyspades and all known derivatives send the packet with invalid parameters immediately before the kill action is sent (if any).
+It SHOULD NOT be sent to clients, but pyspades and all known derivatives send the packet with invalid parameters immediately before the kill action is sent (if any).
 All packets of this type sent from the server SHOULD be ignored.